softwaremill/jekyll-softwaremill/_posts/company/2014-09-26-adam-warski-javaone.md

 ---
-title: Adam Warski presenting on JavaOne
+title: Adam Warski presenting on JavaOne 2014
-description: Adam Warski, one of SoftwareMill's founders, has 3 presentations at JavaOne.
+description: Adam Warski, one of SoftwareMill's founders, has 3 presentations at JavaOne 2014.
 Here's a short sneak-peek of what he'll talk about.
 author: Adam Warski
 author_login: warski
 categories:
+- company
 layout: simple_post
 ---

-JavaOne is _the_ Java conference.
+[JavaOne](https://www.oracle.com/javaone/index.html) is _the_ Java conference.
 One that I'm very proud to be presenting at.
 There'll be plenty of opportunities to meet great people there.
 And I'm giving three talks at JavaOne - check the abstracts below!

 **Keep It Simple with Scala (29.09) [CON1708]**